-Wi-Fi Proximity and Context-aware Browsing
+Wi-Fi Proximity as a Service

-A new approach for delivering local data
+A new approach for distributing hyper-local data

-Dmitry Namiot

-Lomonosov Moscow State University

-Faculty of Computational Math and Cybernetics
+Dmitry Namiot Lomonosov Moscow State University Faculty of Computational Mathematics and Cybernetics Moscow, Russia dnamiot@gmail.com

-Moscow, Russia

-e-mail: dnamiot@gmail.com

-Abstract- This paper describes a new model for accessing to local data for mobile subscribers.
-Our model uses Wi-Fi proximity ideas.
-In our concept, any exiting or even especially created Wi-Fi hot spot could be used as presence sensor that can open (discover) access for some user-generated content.
-In our approach we can discover hyper local data as info snippets that are valid (relevant) for mobile subscribers being at this moment nearby some Wi-Fi access point.
-And an appropriate mobile service (context-aware browser) can present that information to mobile subscribers.
-As the prospect use-cases we can mention for example news and deals delivery in malls, news feeds for office centers and campuses, Smart City projects, personal classifieds and real world games.
+Abstract-This paper describes a new model for delivering hyper-local data for mobile subscribers.
+Our model uses Wi-Fi proximity as a service.
+In our concept, any exiting or even a specially created Wi-Fi hot spot could be used as presence sensor that can trigger access for some user-generated information snippets.
+In this approach we can discover hyper local data as data snippets that are valid (relevant) for mobile subscribers being at this moment nearby some Wi-Fi access point.
+And an especially developed mobile application (contextaware browser) can present that information to mobile subscribers.
+As the possible use-cases, we can mention for example news and deals delivery in malls, news feeds for office centers and campuses, Smart City projects, personal classifieds, etc.

-Keywords-Wi-Fi; proximity; collaborative location; indoor positioning; context-aware computing.
+Keywords-Wi-Fi; proximity; collaborative location; indoor positioning; context-aware browsing.